ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <a href="https://www.youtube.com/watch?v=sN61K-6Ai1c"><img src="https://user-images.githubusercontent.com/12700187/54491273-6ad6ed80-48bd-11e9-8978-fdec337e10f0.png" width="100%"></a>
 </p>

-Two 3D Scanner projects using Google Tango [Open Constructor](https://github.com/lvonasek/tango/wiki/Open-Constructor) and the [master thesis Tango-Poc](https://github.com/stetro/project-tango-poc#pointcloud-app-pc) are available as open source projects online.
+Two 3D Scanner projects using Google Tango [Open Constructor](https://github.com/lvonasek/tango/wiki/Open-Constructor) and the [master thesis Tango-Poc](https://github.com/stetro/project-tango-poc#pointcloud-app-pc) are available as open source projects.
 An [ARCore version](https://github.com/lvonasek/tango/wiki/3D-Scanner-for-ARcore) is also available (not open source) and a plugin for Unity can be bought [here](https://assetstore.unity.com/packages/tools/integration/3d-reconstruction-for-arcore-android-only-136919).
 It could be used to further improve the boundary system and automatically building a virtual environment which fits perfectly over your real environment.
 This is incredible, and I will try to implement something similar as well.
 I recommend reading the [related paper](https://scss.tcd.ie/publications/theses/diss/2018/TCD-SCSS-DISSERTATION-2018-035.pdf) and download the [free 3D scanning app](https://play.google.com/store/apps/details?id=com.lvonasek.arcore3dscanner&hl=en_US) to check it out.
 I also recommend this informative [video](https://youtu.be/1TF7esI3sMQ) about Tango 3D scanning technology.

 ### 6DOF Images, Videos and Light Fields